aws-samples/amazon-redshift-config-compare/README.md

 ## Prerequisites

 This solution uses [AWS CloudFormation](https://aws.amazon.com/cloudformation/) to automatically provision all the required resources in your AWS accounts.
+It uses AWS Lake Formation to manage access on the AWS Glue catalog which stores the performance comparison stats.
+If you haven't used AWS Lakeformation before , you need to add yourself as Data Lake Administrator, please follow the instructions here on [Setting up AWS Lake Formation](https://docs.aws.amazon.com/lake-formation/latest/dg/getting-started-setup.html#create-data-lake-admin).
 For more information, see [Getting started with AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.html).

 If you are already running Amazon Redshift workload in production, you may like to use this solution to replay your past workload leveraging [Amazon Redshift Simple Replay Utility](https://github.com/awslabs/amazon-redshift-utils/tree/master/src/SimpleReplay).
 As a prerequisite to use simple replay utility, you need to enable [audit logging](https://docs.aws.amazon.com/redshift/latest/mgmt/db-auditing.html#db-auditing-enable-logging) and [user-activity logging](https://docs.aws.amazon.com/redshift/latest/mgmt/db-auditing.html#db-auditing-user-activity-log) in your Amazon Redshift cluster.